Services

 Beyond oncology, PET/CT imaging is valuable for:

-- Neurology: Evaluating brain disorders such as Alzheimer’s disease, epilepsy, and other neurological conditions
+• Neurology: Evaluating brain disease such as Alzheimer’s disease, Parkinson’s disease, epilepsy, and other neurological conditions.

 Benefits of PET/CT at Akumin

-- Comprehensive Results: Functional and anatomical images in one scan
+• Comprehensive Results: Functional and anatomical information captured in a single exam

-- Single Session Convenience: PET and CT performed together
+• Single Session Convenience: PET and CT performed together during one appointment

-- Minimally Invasive Testing: Only a small tracer injection is needed
+• Minimally Invasive Testing: Only a small tracer injection is required

-- Reduced Need for Additional Testing: Fewer follow-up scans or biopsies
+• Reduced Need for Additional Testing: Helps limit the number of follow-up scans or procedures

 What to Expect During a PET/CT Exam

-- Preparation: Patients may be asked to fast for several hours.
+• Preparation: Patients may be asked to fast for several hours.
 The Akumin care team provides clear instructions before the scan.
+Learn about preparation steps.

-- The Scan: Patients lie on a comfortable table that moves through the scanner.
-The scan itself usually takes 30–60 minutes.
+• The Scan: Patients lie on a comfortable table that moves through the scanner.
+The scan itself usually takes 30 to 60 minutes.

 Advanced Technology, Exceptional Care

 Akumin uses the latest PET/CT technology to deliver high-resolution images and accurate results.
-This helps physicians detect disease earlier, plan treatment precisely, and monitor progress over time — all while prioritizing patient comfort and experience.
+This helps physicians detect disease earlier, plan treatment precisely, and monitor progress over time, all while prioritizing patient comfort and experience.
+Whether used as PET imaging for cancer or as part of specialized PET/CT for prostate cancer, our commitment to quality supports better outcomes for every patient we serve.

 A PET/CT scan combines two imaging tests — positron emission tomography (PET) and computed tomography (CT) — in one session to give doctors both metabolic and anatomical information.